akanimax/capsule-network-TensorFlow/README.md

 3 -> https://github.com/debarko/CapsNet-Tensorflow <br>
 4 -> https://github.com/ageron/handson-ml/blob/master/extra_capsnets.ipynb (Aurelian Geron's implementation) <br>
 <br>
 If there are any more good ones, feel free to open a pull request!
-I'd be more that happy to merge :).
+I'd be more than happy to merge :).